GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Group Policy Certificate Import](../img/local-ocsp-group-policy-07.png)

-  6. To configure the locally trusted, OCSP Responder, <!-- at any time necessary? -->right-click on the imported certificate and select **Properties**.
+  6. To configure the locally trusted, OCSP Responder, right-click on the imported certificate and select **Properties**.

 ![Locally Trusted OCSP Group Policy Configuration](../img/local-ocsp-group-policy-08.png)

   7. Add the OCSP URL(s) as you did above in Steps 4-7 under [Manually configure the Windows Client](#Manually-configure-the-Windows-Client-1)

-## End-to-end testing
+## End-to-end testing of locally trusted, OCSP Responder <!--Correct?-->

-### Windows Clients
+### Testing with Windows Clients <!--Correct?-->

 #### Prepare for testing <!-- What is being tested? -->

-From the Windows Client command line, you will use the **certutil.exe** to test all Windows versions that will operate in your local area network. <!-- Local area network for OCSP? -->
+From the Windows Client command line, you will use the **certutil.exe** to test all Windows versions that will operate in your local area network.

-##### Before you begin

-  * If you are testing with Windows 10, an apparent bug with **certutil** may occur.
+> <i class="icon-info"></i>  <!--Probably should be an alert box?-->An apparent bug exists when you use **certutil** with Windows 10.
 If it does, you will see this error: **_FAILED: 0x80092004 (-2146885628 CRYPT_E_NOT_FOUND)_**, even when a certificate path seems to validate correctly.
-If you see this error, we suggest testing other Windows versions.
+If this occurs, we suggest testing other Windows versions.
 As of May 2017, Windows 7 and 8.1 do **not** have this issue.

-  * If you are using **group policy** to push locally trusted, OCSP settings to Windows Clients, ensure that the updated policy has been applied to each client.
+  * If you are using **group policy** to push locally trusted, OCSP settings to Windows Clients, ensure that the updated policy has been applied to each Client.

-  * Ensure that you have copies of all certificates that were **issued by** the CAs you configured as OCSP Responders <!-- Meaning correct? -->.
-These tests will build a complete certificate path to a trusted root<!-- The Root CA? -->; it is not necessary to test the intermediate CA certificates independently if they are part of your tested path.
+  * Ensure that you have copies of all certificates that were **issued by** the CAs that you configured as OCSP Responders <!-- Meaning correct? -->.
+These tests will build a complete certificate path to a trusted root<!-- The Root CA? -->.  (**Note:**  If intermediate CA certificates are part of your tested path, it is not necessary to test them independently.)

+Follow these steps to prepare for your tests: <!--Overall purpose of these steps?-->

   1. Enable the Microsoft CAPI2 login <!-- Said "logging"...? -->on your Client. <!-- How does the user do this? -->Open the **MMC Event Viewer snap-in**, and then go to: